-In my 1998, 2000 and 2007 versions of my book Changing Habits Changing Lives I have a chapter called “Pots, Pans and Packaging”.
+In my book Lab To Table I have a chapter called “Cookware and Food Containers”.
 The chapter is about using glass for storage and stainless steel and crockery for cooking and baking and avoiding cling wraps and other plastics as much as possible.

 Now more than ever, more and more evidence is mounting against some of the modern cooking surfaces used for ease and nonstick as well as convenient packaging.